 Temperature plays a role in determining how well chicken keeps.
-Refrigerating chicken in temperatures of 40 degrees Fahrenheit and below is best if you plan to eat the chicken within a few days.
-Temperatures above 40 degrees F create an environment that makes it easy for bacteria on the chicken to grow and multiply.
-Chicken left out too long on the counter or out on a picnic table is vulnerable to these bacteria and prone to spoilage.
+Refrigerating chicken in temperatures of 40 F and below is best if you plan to eat the chicken within a couple days.
+Temperatures above 40 F (found in situations such as leaving your chicken out on your kitchen counter) can create a bacteria breeding ground.
+If left out too long on the counter or out on a picnic table, chicken is vulnerable to these bacteria and prone to spoilage.

-Raw or cooked, chicken must be discarded after two hours without refrigeration.
+Regardless if it is raw or cooked, you should consider throwing out your chicken two hours after you removed it from the fridge or a cooler with ice.
 Even if you are thawing chicken on the counter or storing it in a covered dish at a barbecue, the two-hour rule holds true.
 On extra balmy days, it is wise to pay attention to how long chicken stays out.
-If the air temperature is above 90 degrees F, chicken spoils within an hour, requiring disposal.
+If the air temperature is above 90 F, your chicken may spoil faster, so keep this in mind before you consider eating.

 Refrigerate or Freeze

-Raw chicken keeps for one to two days in the refrigerator, cooked chicken for three to four days.
-After this time, throw it away.
-If you cannot cook or eat chicken within this period, freeze it.
-A whole, raw chicken remains safe to eat for up to 1 year in the freezer; raw chicken parts remain safe for 9 months.
-Leftover prepared chicken can keep for two to six months in the freezer.
+When you pick up chicken from the poultry section at your grocery store, it will last for one to two days raw in the refrigerator and three to four days when cooked.
+After this time, you should consider throwing it away.
+If you cannot cook or eat the chicken in this period, freeze it.
+A whole, raw chicken remains safe to eat for up to one year in the freezer, and raw chicken cutlets remain safe for nine months.
+If you want to freeze cooked leftovers, these can last in the freezer for two to six months.

 - ITStock Free/Polka Dot/Getty Images